Our Founder

 Founder & President

-In her spare time, you’ll find Melissa dancing, making bannock, playing fetch with her dog, or planning her next renovation in Burton, B.C.
+Besides her professional work, Melissa enjoys dancing, making bannock, playing fetch with her dog, and planning her next renovation project in Burton, B.C.
+She is especially grateful for the unwavering support of her husband, Jason Zaal.

 Board of Directors

-To be transparent, we share that none of our Board Members participate in conversations or votes that create or could create a conflict of interest.
-Currently, the Tipi of Hope Foundation Directors and Volunteers do not receive pay, commissions, or bonuses.
+In the spirit of full transparency, we share that none of our Board Members participate in conversations or votes that create or could create a conflict of interest.
+The Tipi of Hope Foundation is 100% volunteer-led.
+Our Directors and Volunteers do not receive pay, commissions, or bonuses.
 They all donate their time as they believe in our mission.

 Melissa Lundy